JustinHuPrime/DataPackCrafter/semantics.md

 Braces form a begin-expression, which evaluates all but the last expression for side effects only and produces the last expression's value.

-An on-expression, as a side effect, creates an internal-use advancement that, when triggered (according to the expression's trigger), evaluates the expressions defined inside of it.
+An on-expression, as a side effect, creates an internal-use advancement that, when triggered (according to the expression's trigger), evaluates the command(s) defined inside of it.
 It produces the namespaced id of that internal-use advancement.

 An advancement expression, as a side effect, creates an advancement that has the given name and display properties.
 The name must be a valid Minecraft identifier, but may not begin with a dot.
 If a name is not given, then a unique identifier is assigned.
 The name is produced.